Here’s my Social Justice Resources to fire you up and inspire you. You’ll find podcasts, blog-posts and websites below.

 In this episode, how can we empower our students to step up and advocate for the issues they’re passionate about.

-Questioning and Transforming our Worlds with Nakisha Hobbs
+Students Questioning and Transforming Their Worlds with Nakisha Hobbs

 Activating Student Stories with Silvia Gonzalez